Does cannabis have antidepressant effects?

-Countless people turn to cannabis to help relieve stress, ease anxiety, or just put a smile on their face in good times and bad.
+Countless people turn to cannabis to help relieve stress, ease anxiety, or just put a smile on their face in good times and bad due to the effects of cannabis on mood disorders.
 But does it actually have a quantifiable antidepressive effect?
-According to an observational study published in late June, it does — at least in the short term.
+According to an observational study published in late June, the antidepressant properties of cannabis are real – at least in the short-term.

-In the study published in the Yale Journal of Biology and Medicine in late June, researchers stated that their findings indicate “at least in the short term, the vast majority of patients that use cannabis experience antidepressant effects,” although they added that the strength and duration of the effect depends on the chemical profile of the cannabis used.
+In the study published in the Yale Journal of Biology and Medicine in late June, researchers stated that their findings indicate “at least in the short term, the vast majority of patients that use cannabis experience antidepressant effects,” although they added that the strength and duration of the antidepressant effects of CBD oil or other cannabis products depends on the chemical profile of the cannabis used.

-The study design did not include a control group, and the participants were already using cannabis to treat depression.
+The study design did not include a control group, and the participants were already exploring cannabis as a treatment for depression.

 The researchers also found that cannabis flower “is an effective and fast acting antidepressant medication,” and that the THC levels “are the strongest independent predictors of symptoms relief among the product characteristics that are generally available to the public.”

-The parameters examined by the app include cannabis usage during each session, product types used, routes of administration, phenotypes, cannabinoid contents, and the users symptoms and changes in symptoms.
-The researchers said that the company provided them with confidential, anonymous user-level data.
+The parameters examined by the app include cannabis usage during each session, product types used, routes of administration, phenotypes, cannabinoid contents, and the users symptoms and changes in symptoms, including exploring cannabis as a treatment for depression.
+The researchers said that the company provided them with confidential, anonymous user-level data on the effects of cannabis on mood disorders.

-The central parameter measured in the study was “symptom relief,” gauged by the difference between the symptom intensity at the beginning and ending of the session.
+The central parameter measured in the study was “symptom relief,” gauged by the difference between the symptom intensity at the beginning and ending of the session to highlight the antidepressant properties of cannabis.
 On average, they found that 95.8% of users reported symptoms relief, 2.1% reported worsening systems, and 2.1% reported no changes.

 The symptoms were rated on a scale of 0 to 10.
 On average, users suffering from depression reported a starting symptom intensity of 5.85 and an ending symptom of 2.08, resulting in a decrease in symptom intensity of 3.76, according to the study.
-The results show no statistical difference when the users reported using indica, sativa, or hybrid varieties of cannabis flower.
+The results show no statistical difference when the users reported using indica, sativa, or hybrid varieties of cannabis flower to explore cannabinoids for depression relief.

 Out of a total of 5,182 sessions, hybrid strains were used 50% of the time and indica and sativa varieties were used 26% and 24% of the time, respectively.
 The most popular method of smoking was with a pipe (51%), followed by vape (33%), and joint (15%).